lleemann/swissMrP/ReadMe.md

 # R library swissMrP

+The package supports my teaching at the University of Zürich on the use of multilevel modeling of survey data.
 This package allows users to employ multilevel regression with post-stratification (MrP) to estimate cantonal-level support in Switzerland.
-The package was written to support my teaching at the University of Zürich.
 An earleier version was named *MrPzurich2013*.

 The current version does not cover MrsP (multilevel regression with synthetic post-stratification).

 ## Installing the swissMrP library